nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 - Photon mapping method for surface reflection
 - Simple raytracing for specular reflection.

-For more detailed background of the techinques used you may check references.
+For more detailed background of the techinques used, you may check following references.

 ## References